cloudspinx/terraform-libvirt-kvm-modules/README.md

 ```bash
 ssh_user_name = "username"
 ```
-- By default ssh keys are saved in your current directory (where main.tf file is created):
+- By default, SSH private and public keys are generated and stored in the current directory (where the `main.tf` file is located).
+To disable this, set the `generate_ssh_keys` variable to `false`.

 ```bash
 $ ls  sshkey*